-An administration order appoints an administrator to make financial and legal decisions for a person with a mental incapacity.
+An administration order appoints an individual or organisation as an administrator to make financial and legal decisions for a person with a mental incapacity.
 A person under an administration order is called a protected person.

 The South Australian Civil and Administrative Tribunal (SACAT) will only make an administration order if it is satisfied that:

 - there is a need for an order to be made.

 *The Office of the Public Advocate defines mental capacity / mental incapacity on their website.

 Appointing an administrator

 An administrator may be a relative, friend, solicitor or accountant or an organisation like the Public Trustee or other trustee company.
 They are legally responsible for making some or all of a protected person's financial and legal decisions.
 This includes decisions about the person's income and property.